iustusae/httpxx/README.md

-Here's a `README.md` file tailored for your project, based on the provided code and description:

----

 # httpxx: A Simple HTTP/1.1 Server in C++23

 `httpxx` is a simple HTTP/1.1 server implementation written in modern C++23.
 The server is capable of serving static files, handling various endpoints, and responding with JSON data.
 It provides a basic framework for building custom HTTP servers in C++ with minimal dependencies.